A woman experiencing tech neck. She is rubbing her neck while sitting in bed and looking down at her laptop.

 Holding a smartphone with your arms high can work for a little while, but keeping them there is difficult.
 Setting your phone up on a platform can offer a better height without fatiguing your arms.
 Alternatively, you can support your arms with a pillow or a box.
 When you’re working on a laptop, consider using a separate monitor or keyboard so your eyes and spine don't have to curve down to a low screen.

-Another helpful tip from Taylor is to have a friend or coworker take a side picture of you when you least expect it.
+Have a friend or coworker take a side picture of you when you least expect it, Taylor recommends.
 “Most of us are very unaware of how bad we might look while on our phones,” he says, explaining that seeing is believing and looking at the photo (even if it feels cringe-worthy) is a good place to start for working on your posture.

 Additionally, Lipana says taking breaks is key to preventing tech neck from happening in the first place.
 That’s why he recommends standing up and looking away from your screen in different directions while moving your neck.
 If possible, aim to do this once every 30 minutes while using a device.